 Professor Garry has retired from teaching, but continues to serve on M.A. thesis committees.
 Since retiring from Cal State LA, she has held visiting appointments as Humphrey Chair of Feminist Philosophy at the University of Waterloo in Ontario and Fulbright Professor at Eötvös Loránd University in Budapest.

 My primary research interests concern various topics in Feminist Philosophy.
 Some of my work has been in feminist approaches to epistemology and philosophical methods, particularly the intersection of feminist philosophy and analytic philosophy.
-Other papers have been on moral or social topics such as pornography, abortion, feminist analyses of sexuality, etc. More recently I have been writing about intersectional frameworks.
+Other papers have been on moral or social topics such as pornography, abortion, feminist analyses of sexuality, etc. Recently I have been writing about intersectional frameworks.

 I co-edited with Talia Bettcher,Transgender Studies and Feminism: Theory, Politics, and Gender Realities (special issue of Hypatia Vol. 24:3 Summer 2009).